Last Updated on October 22, 2024 by Aaron von Frank

 The differences between coop needs for ducks vs chickens:

-• Ducks sleep on the ground whereas chickens roost on above-ground perches.
+- Mallard-derived ducks sleep on the ground whereas chickens roost on above-ground perches.
+(Muscovy ducks perch similar to chickens, but still lay eggs on the ground.)

-Both ducks and chickens can be trained to go into their coops before dark with a sound/call associated with their favorite treats.
-Ducks also group-herd very well with sticks, whereas chickens do not.
-Herding sticks are how we get our ducks into their coops at night!
+Both ducks and chickens can be trained to go into their coops before dark with a sound or call associated with their favorite treats.
+Ducks also herd very easily with a long stick, whereas chickens do not.
+Herding sticks are how we get our ducks into their coops at night — and how we herd them around our gardens while they’re out foraging.

 b.
 Runs

-To completely eliminate predation, many backyard poultry owners keep their birds in protected runs during the day.
-This is where they’ll spend their entire lives, so if you go this route, the more space and entertainment you can provide the better.
+To completely eliminate predation risk, many backyard poultry owners keep their birds in protected runs during the day before putting them back in their coops at night.
+This is where the animals will spend their entire lives, so if you go this route, the more space and entertainment you can provide the better.

 When it comes to space requirements for runs, chickens have the advantage because they can do better with less square footage.
-There’s no hard-and-fast rule on run square footage, but we recommend 125 sq ft for two ducks for a high quality of life.
-Even then, we also recommend letting your ducks out of their run with adult human supervision for additional exploration and foraging.
+There’s no hard-and-fast rule on run square footage, but we recommend 125 square feet for two ducks for a high quality of life.
+Even then, we also recommend letting your ducks out of their run with adult human supervision for additional exploration and foraging when possible.

 c.
 Fencing and flight

-If not kept in a run or mobile tractor, both ducks and chickens need to be confined to a fenced area.
+If not kept in a run or moveable poultry tractor, both ducks and chickens need to be confined to a fenced area, ideally with some form of overhead protection.
 Fencing helps provide some protection from ground predators but less so for aerial predators.
 Fencing also keeps your poultry from running away or getting lost.

 Our ducks spend their days in a backyard filled with edible perennial plants that is surrounded by a 6’ tall fence.
-This setup makes it very difficult for aerial predators to swoop in.
-And most mammalian predators are nocturnal.
-Thus, knock on wood, we’ve never lost a duck to a predator after more than a decade.
+The large plants and fencing make it very difficult for daytime aerial predators to have a clear visual runway to swoop in when our ducks are out of their coop.
+Most mammalian predators are nocturnal.
+Thus, knock on wood, we’ve never lost a single duck to a predator after more than a decade of raising them in our system.

 Domestic ducks are not good flyers so there’s no chance of them flying off or over a fence.
 Depending on the breed, chickens can be good flyers and may need to have their wings regularly clipped to keep them flightless and contained within a fenced area.